unobserved-io/Furtherance/README.md

 To uninstall, run `sudo ninja uninstall` in the same directory.

 ### Use
-Type in the name of the task you are working on and press start.
+Type in the name of the task you are working on, add some #tags, and press start.
 That's really all there is to it.

 ## Project Details